elsampsa/valkka-live/docs/_build/html/_sources/index.rst.txt

     valkka-tune

 (the first script installs valkka-core modules, the second one tunes the maximum socket buffer sizes).

+.. note:: LibValkka comes precompiled and packaged for a certain ubuntu distribution version.
+This means that the compilation and it's dependencies assume the default
+          python version of that distribution.
+Using custom-installed python versions, anacondas and whatnot might cause dependency problems.

 In the case that *install-valkka-core* etc. scripts refuse to work, you must fix your path with